Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Introduction

 Beyond particle physics, I explored the cosmological implications of the exceptional breaking chain and observational prospects: it is shown that topological defects generated at the highest scales are naturally diluted by inflation \cite{Guth1981,Linde1983,Linde1982Inflation}, that reheating can preserve the dark $G(2)$ sector and that baryogenesis \cite{FukugitaYanagida1986} may proceed through heavy $E_6$ states leptogenesis \cite{PhysRevD.104.055007, FongNardiRiotto2012}.

-The novelty of this approach is the exploitation of a special exceptional embedding in which the SM gauge group and a confining dark gauge sector arise as complementary substructures inside an $E_6$ framework, with controlled mixing induced only after their symmetries breakings.
-This permits a near meeting of gauge couplings with a small number of thresholds, a naturally isolated confining dark sector protected by group-theoretic orthogonality and a consistent cosmological picture.
+The novelty of this approach is the exploitation of a special exceptional embedding in which the SM gauge group and a confining dark gauge sector arise as complementary substructures inside an \(E_6\) framework.
+The subsequent \(E_7\) uplift preserves this structure while adding precisely the abelian freedom needed to complete the theory coherently.
+The result is a projected exceptional GUT which permits a near meeting of gauge couplings with a small number of thresholds, a naturally isolated confining \(G(2)\)-broken dark sector protected by group-theoretic orthogonality and a consistent cosmological picture.